milkytracker/milkytracker-addons/pd/README.md

 * LINUX/MAC: `~/.config/milkytracker`
 * WINDOWS:   `C:\Users\<user>\AppData\Roaming\MilkyTracker`

+> NOTE: in case of manual install, put the 'ffmpeg' executable here too

 5. copy/paste the contents of [addons.txt](./addons.txt) into milkytracker (`Sample Editor > addons > edit addons`)
 6. make sure to save the texteditor (ctrl+s or command+s)
 7. profit! (now you should see the addons appear)